 The deceased’s family or legal representative must pay all funeral home expenses and shipping costs of the remains and any personal effects.
 Families without a personal representative present in Burma can set up an “Overseas Citizens Services Trust” with the Department of State.
 We use the money in this account to pay expenses on behalf of the deceased’s family.
 We can coordinate all aspects of mortuary services under this arrangement.

-- To have remains returned to the U.S. for burial, the cost for embalming and air shipment is approximately $9000.
+- To have remains returned to the U.S. for burial, the cost for embalming and air shipment could exceed approximately $10000.

 - The cost for cremation and air shipment of ashes is approximately $5000.